I was thrilled to hear the latest Airbus news: their BelugaXL took its first flight on July 19, 2018.

 I remember seeing BelugaST #3 with François during an Airbus tour at the final assembly site in southwest France, near the Toulouse-Blagnac airport.

-Our friendly and knowledgeable tour guide, Vanessa, had a voice as clear as a bell.
-She said the aircraft was named after the Beluga whale, the marine mammal it strongly resembles due to its large, bulbous head.
+Our friendly tour guide, Vanessa, told us the aircraft was named after the Beluga whale, the marine mammal it strongly resembles due to its large, bulbous head.
 The cargo is loaded through a hinged-door at the nose of the aircraft.

 Many years ago, I visited the Museum of Flight in the Seattle, Washington area and I recall seeing a variety of aircraft, like the impressive Air Force One.
 I also remember the excitement of sitting in the cockpit of a fighter jet, if only for a few seconds!
 But I must say, my recent experiences of flying on an A380, taking an Airbus tour, and seeing a BelugaST have significantly piqued my interest in aviation.